 - Understand and explain the multi-purpose nature of river basins and approaches for their integrated planning and management.

-- Know how to model flow processes in porous media
+- Understand and model flow processes in porous media

 - Use MODFLOW to simulate groundwater flow in the saturated zone

-- Know how to model hydrological processes in catchment rainfall-runoff
+- Understand and model hydrological processes in catchments

 - Use NAM to simulate rainfall runoff in a natural catchment